HadeemS/Hadeem-Secka-Resume-Website/README.md

-# Aaron Williams - Resume Portfolio Website
+# Hadeem Secka - Resume Portfolio Website

 A modern, high-energy portfolio website built with React + Vite featuring a dark galaxy theme with smooth animations and responsive design.